 Don’t try to rush the process because it could end up hurting you in the end.
 Shop around for your new loan, because each and every lender will have different interest rates and loans.

 After you get approved for the refinancing, you will need to pay off the existing loan.
-In order to avoid any unnecessary interest or double loan payments, you should do this as soon as possible.
+To avoid any unnecessary interest or double loan payments, you should do this as soon as possible.

 When you get your new funds, this will start your repayment period.
 You will want to begin making monthly payments right away, keeping in mind the new interest rate, repayment timeline, and monthly payment amount.